DHS.gov Website Redesign and Content Migration

 The data call required owners of all public-facing websites across DHS to answer a series of questions about their sites.
 User experience, agency priorities, tools, metrics, and web workforce were all open for review.

-I compiled that survey, the analysis, and the results into a benchmark report.
-This put everyone on the same page about known issues and the need to make changes.
-With this study, DHS had its first accurate baseline of the assets and footprint of the DHS public web in the history of the Department.
+I compiled the survey, analysis, and results into a benchmark report.
+This put everyone on the same page regarding known issues and the need for changes.
+With this study, DHS established its first accurate baseline of the assets and footprint of the DHS public web, marking a significant milestone in the Department’s history.

-I wrote a new content strategy for the Department, which the governance body adopted.
-Soon after, the websites of every component began a significant transformation — including migrating to a common platform hosted in the cloud.
+I developed a new content strategy for the Department, which was subsequently adopted by the governance body.
+Soon after, the websites of every component underwent a significant transformation, including the migration to a common cloud-hosted platform.

 Known design and content problems with the DHS.gov website were myriad and typical of issues faced by other components: